-Lawrence as Aircraftman Shaw in his barracks near the Afghan border.
+Lawrence after he changed his name to Shaw in his barracks near the Afghan border.

 Lawrence serving overseas in the Royal Air Force.

 Charlotte and George Bernard Shaw in London during the time of their friendship with T. E. Lawrence.